kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 ### Non-Goals

-- DaemonSets and StatefulSets are not included in this proposal
+- Other workload APIs are not included in this proposal.
-  - They were designed to enforce uniqueness from the start so we will not include them in this design.

 ## Proposal